 Southern Rhode Island-born sculptor Sophia DiLibero’s work looks as if it crawled out of the beaches and trees of a parallel universe just across the galaxy from the coastal area where she was raised.
-Anthropomorphic and almost politically scientific, Sophia’s sculptures begin as sketchbook renderings of life in strange motion, whether this life is found around the city or in the sea.
-Much of her inspiration springs from her childhood fears of mysterious New England marine species and the equally-alien bugs that she would encounter in the summertime.
-Her work’s investigation of fears that we do not understand lies below the sculptures’ visual surface like would a fish beneath the brackish Narragansett Bay.
-The molding of her surreal, science-fiction imagination can be credited to artists and writers such as Kurt Vonnegut, Philip Guston, and Magdalena Abakanowicz.
+Anthropomorphic and almost politically scientific, Sophia’s sculptures begin as sketchbook renderings of life in strange motion.
+Much of her inspiration springs from her childhood encounters with mysterious New England marine species and the equally-alien bugs that she would find in the summertime.
+Her surreallist, science-fictiony imagination is inspired by artists and writers such as Kurt Vonnegut, Haruki Murakami, Philip Guston, and Magdalena Abakanowicz.

 Instagram Feed